dms-viz/dms-viz-docs/preparing-data/data-requirements/index.md

 ---

-_Optionally_, depending on the design of your experiment, you can also include a "_condition column_" that specifies how your data is grouped if there are multiple measurements per mutation:
+_Optionally_, depending on the design of your experiment, you can also include a "_condition column_" that specifies how your data is grouped if there are multiple conditions.
+In other words, you are required to specify this column if there are multiple measurements for the same mutations.

 - ### `condition`

   This column should only be included if there are multiple measurements in the [`<metric>`](/preparing-data/command-line-api/#metric) column for the same `site`/`mutation` combinations.
-An example of this would be if you have a measurement like an antibody's escape for multiple 'epitopes' in an antigen.
+For example, you'll need a condition column if your data contains a measurement like an antibody's escape for multiple 'epitopes' in an antigen.
 This column contains a unique identifier that's used to delineate between these measurements for each mutation.
 This 'identifier' will show up in an interactive legend next to the visualization.

 ## Sitemap